funcool/promesa/doc/promises.md

     (p/then #(dissoc % :c)))
 ```

-Then, the same code can be simplified with:
+Then the same code can be simplified with:

 ```clojure
 (p/-> (p/resolved {:a 1 :c 3})